 Sellers look for preapproved buyers

-Many sellers won’t entertain buyers who don’t have a preapproval letter.
+Most sellers won’t entertain buyers who don’t have a preapproval letter.

 Think of it from their perspective—what if you’re ultimately denied for the mortgage?
 What if you’re approved for an amount less than what their home is listed for?